lfdebrux/void-packages/README.md

 xbps-install -S busybox-zaurus
 ```

-Then get the repo and load do a binary-boostrap.
+Then clone voidz-packages, switch branch and do a binary-boostrap.

 ```
 git clone git://github.com/greguu/voidz-packages.git